 GeForce 8800 GT Review

-GeForce 8800 GT is a high-end GFX based on the 65nm variant of the first-shader unified architecture.
+GeForce 8800 GT is a High-End Graphics Card based on the first revision of the Tesla Architecture.